-- The Actuarial function holders are appointed and dismissed by the Board Both the appointment and the dismissal of the holders is, together with an advice from the Audit and Risk Committee, submitted to the Supervisory Board for approval.; - The Actuarial function holders have unrestricted access to all relevant information necessary for the exercise of their function: - The Actuarial function holders have a direct reporting line to the a.s.r.
-Risk Committee or Executive Board and the Audit and Risk Committee of a.s.r.
-The AF is free to report to one of the management or risk committees when considered necessary; - The AF is free to report all relevant issues; - In case of a conflict of interest with the CFO and/or CRO, the function holders may escalate directly to the CEO and to the Chairperson of the Audit & Risk Committee of a.s.r.; - If the AF is asked to perform tasks that are outside the formal scope described in a charter, the function holder(s) assess if there is a conflict of interest.
-If so, the AF will not execute the task unless there are sufficient additional measures to mitigate conflicts of interest; - The Internal Audit Department conducts an annual assessment of the functioning of the governance of a.s.r. including the (independent) operation of the Actuarial function; - Target Setting and assessment of the function holders is done by the CFO and must be approved by the Chairman of the Audit & Risk Committee.
+- The AF holders are appointed and dismissed by the Board Both the appointment and the dismissal of the holders is, together with an advice from the Audit and Risk Committee, submitted to the Supervisory Board for approval.; - The AF holders have unrestricted access to all relevant information necessary for the exercise of their function; - The AF holders have a direct reporting line to the BEC Risk meeting or EB and the Audit and Risk Committee of a.s.r.
+The AF is free to report to one of the management or risk committees when considered necessary; - The AF is free to report all relevant issues; - In case of a conflict of interest with the CRO, the function holders may escalate directly to the CEO and to the Chairperson of the Audit & Risk Committee of a.s.r.; - If the AF is asked to perform tasks that are outside the formal scope described in a charter, the function holder(s) assess if there is a conflict of interest.
+If so, the AF will not execute the task unless there are sufficient additional measures to mitigate conflicts of interest;

+- The Internal Audit Department conducts an annual assessment of the functioning of the governance of a.s.r. including the (independent) operation of the AF; - Target Setting and assessment of the function holders is done by the CEO taking into account the opinion of the Audit & Risk Committee.